ceos-org/stac-collection-and-granule-discovery-best-practices/collection-catalogs.md

 > **CEOS-STAC-BP-TBD - Collection search method [Requirement]**<a name="BP-TBD"></a>
 >
-> A STAC server shall support collection searches using the HTTP `GET` method.
+> A STAC server shall support collection searches at the `collections endpoint` using the HTTP `GET` method.

 #### Search parameters